 Welcome to Laman Seni 7

-Covering every wall of two blocks in the shape of a U, all the artwork in Laman Seni 7 (roughly translated as “art yard 7”) was created in 2014 by some of Malaysia’s best street artists.
-This is one of those fantastic places that not even the locals know about it — after one of my local buddies first took me out to Laman Seni 7, I shared the wealth and spread the info/photos on to my other friends around Kuala Lumpur, none of whom had heard of it.
+Covering every single building wall spanning two blocks in the shape of a U, all the artwork in Laman Seni 7 (roughly translated as “art yard 7”) was created in 2014 by some of Malaysia’s best street artists.
+This is one of those fantastic places that not even the locals know about it — after one of my local buddies first took me out to Laman Seni 7 I shared the photos with friends around Kuala Lumpur, shocked to discover that none of whom had heard of Laman Seni 7.

-A quick gift for all the Pinners out there
+A quick gift for all my fellow Pinners

 The Best Street Art In Malaysia